GrugLikesRocks/Rising-Revenant/README.md

 Trade and Tact

-Each outpost in Last Standing adheres to the ERC721(is it going to be a ERC721?)
-NFT standards.
+Each outpost and reinforcement in Last Standing adheres to the ERC721 NFT standards.
 Players can trade their outposts and their defences at any game phase, facilitating strategic maneuvers and potential shifts in Atlas's balance of power.

 Conclusion